This article was made possible by the renewable energy policy experts at REN21.

 Wind energy is pivotal in the global shift from a fossil fuel-based system to a system run on renewable energy.
-But what actually wind energy?
+But what actually is wind energy?
 Why is it a better alternative to fossil fuels?

 What is Wind Energy?